-- All staff need to be aware of the schools policy on bullying and should be vigilant at all times so that bullying does not pass undetected, - Staff should investigate any allegations of bullying and take the pupils concerns seriously. - · Staff should act promptly to investigate alleged instances of bullying, - Less serious incidents (name calling etc.) should be challenged immediately and an appropriate sanction given.
+- All staff to be aware of the school's policy on bullying and should be vigilant at all times so that bullying does not pass undetected. - Staff to refer and, where appropriate to their role, promptly investigate any allegations of bullying and take the pupils' concerns seriously. - Less serious individual incidents (name calling etc.) should be challenged immediately and an appropriate sanction given.
 The pupil being bullied needs to be reassured of our support and encouraged to report immediately any further incidents.
-Staff should then pass on this information to the Head of Key Stage, - In the event of a more serious incident (a fight or assault etc.) the Key Stage Coordinator and form tutor needs to be informed at the earliest possible opportunity.
+Staff should then pass on this information to the Head of Key Stage. - In the event of a more serious incident (resulting in physical or significant emotional harm) the Key Stage Coordinator and form tutor needs to be informed at the earliest possible opportunity.
 This would then be communicated to the SLT and Pastoral Manager as required.

-The appropriate Form Tutor, in conjunction with the pastoral manager should then;
+The appropriate Form Tutor, in conjunction with the pastoral manager, should then:

 - 1. Ensure that any confirmed instance of bullying is written up in the Bullying Log. - 2.
 Make parents/carers of both parties aware of the incident within 24 hours. - 3.
-Use one or more of the following strategies to deal with the incident depending on the circumstances. - Investigate the incident, - Bring bully and bullied together for a no-blame, conflict resolution approach, - Reparation or compensation for damaged/stolen property, - After-school reflection, - Referral to the SLT for fixed term exclusion or for police involvement.
+Use one or more of the following strategies to deal with the incident depending on the circumstances. - Investigate the incident. - Bring bully and bullied together for a no-blame, conflict resolution approach. - Reparation or compensation for damaged/stolen property. - After-school reflection. - Referral to the SLT for fixed term exclusion and/or for police involvement.